jbwilkes/Projects1/README.md

 # Projects1

-Each directory has it's own corresponding README with greater detail. <br>
+Each directory will have it's own corresponding README with greater detail. <br>
 Note that all the projects listed in this repository are implemented in Python. <br>

 **BFS, Breadth-First-Search:** <br>